-I attended a house blessing last Friday, and it was such a lovely experience.
+Last Friday, I attended a house blessing, and it was such a lovely experience.
 I felt very privileged to be part of it.
+I love the idea of a house being blessed for the same simple reasons I enjoy styling a home:

 Next, three monks adorned in various shades of orange arrived – They sat down on cushions, prayed and chanted.
 It was very peaceful!

-During one particular chant -they passed a ball of string between them – firstly unwinding it so that they were all connected by twine and prayer and then lastly by rolling it back up.
+During one particular chant they passed a ball of string between them – firstly unwinding it so that they were all connected by twine and prayer and then lastly by rolling it back up.
 This is a symbol of protecting the house and the people within it!
 You can watch this moment here on the vimeo below if you would like.

 We all took turns filling the monks’ bowls with rice, a gesture of protection for everyone involved.
 The monks then ate and continued to pray and chant.
 Typically, a Buddhist home blessing lasts about one and a half to two hours, including lunch.
 Afterward, one of the monks sprinkled holy water throughout the rooms and placed three dots on the main entrance of the home.
 I must admit, I would have a blessing just for the gold foiling alone, but it’s also meant to protect the house from any negativity.